gadget-inc/wds/Readme.md

 - Supervises the node.js process with `--supervise` to keep incremental context around on process crash, and can restart on demand in the `--commands` mode
 - Plays nice with node.js command line flags like `--inspect` or `--prof`
 - Produces sourcemaps which Just Work™️ by default for debugging with many editors (VSCode, IntelliJ, etc)
+- Monorepo aware, allowing for different configuration per package and only compiling what is actually required from the monorepo context

 ## Motivation

 You deserve to get stuff done.
 You deserve a fast iteration loop.
 If you're writing TypeScript for node, you still deserve to have a fast iteration loop, but with big codebases, `tsc` can get quite slow.
-Instead, you can use a fast TS => JS transpiler like `esbuild` or `swc` to quickly reload your runtime code, and use typechecking in the background to see if your code is correct later.
+Instead, you can use a fast TS => JS transpiler like `esbuild` or `swc` to quickly reload your runtime code and get to the point where you know if your code is working as fast as possible.
+This means a small sacrifice: `tsc` no longer typechecks your code as you run it, and so you must supplement with typechecking in your editor or in CI.

 This tool prioritizes rebooting a node.js TypeScript project as fast as possible.
 This means it _doesn't_ typecheck.
-Type checking gets prohibitively slow at scale, so we recommend using a separate typechecker that still gives you the valuable feedback, but out of band so you don't have to wait for it to see if your change actually worked.
+Type checking gets prohibitively slow at scale, so we recommend using this separate typechecker approach that still gives you  valuable feedback out of band.
+That way, you don't have to wait for it to see if your change actually worked.
 We usually don't run anything other than VSCode's TypeScript integration locally, and then run a full `tsc --noEmit` in CI.

 ## Usage